NBS5000/weather/README.md

-## Quiz Time - Steve Barry
+## The Weather - Steve Barry

 ## <span style="color:green"> The Task</span>

-The task was to create a solution that asks the users questions, records their score and lists a set of hgh scores, with a timer that ends the quiz when it runs out.
+The task was to create a solution that provides the current and future weather for a city, or cities, that the user inputs, and retains a history of searches.

 ### ⭐ ⭐ S.T.A.R. ⭐ ⭐